Ruhnaz/Ruhnaz/README.md

-This is Ruhnaz Pathan fresher php laravel developer
+This is Ruhnaz Pathan php laravel developer